top of page

 Too Good To Go: Tackling Food Waste, One Magic Bag At A Time

-With over 30 million meals saved and a community of more than 13 million users, Too Good To Go is more than just an app; it’s a movement.
-Users can discover “Surprise Bags or as they're known on the app, 'Magic Bags' filled with surplus, unsold food, turning what could be food waste into a tasty surprise bag that can help feed the family.
-It’s potentially a win-win: you get to enjoy great value food at a bargain while also helping have a positive impact on environment and food waste.
+With over 30 million meals saved and a community of over 13 million users, Too Good To Go is more than just an app; it’s a movement.
+Users can discover “Surprise Bags or, as they're known on the app, 'Magic Bags' filled with surplus, unsold food, turning what could be food waste into a tasty surprise bag that can help feed the family.
+It’s potentially a win-win: you get to enjoy great value food at a bargain while also helping have a positive impact on the environment and food waste.

 Food waste is a significant issue for the planet, and the food industry generates tonnes of edible food that goes to landfill every day.
 Too Good To Go is a free app designed to help tackle this problem by offering consumers the chance to grab leftover food from local businesses at a discounted price.
 This blog post explores how the app works and shares our 'Magic Bag' experience.
 We'll also discuss how the app is helping to solve the issue of food waste, food poverty, and business profitability.
 Keep reading to learn more about this innovative app and how it can impact the planet and local communities.

-The issue of food waste and excess food within the food industry, no matter if that's grocery stores, local restaurants or coffee shops, is a major concern.
-Take away the tonnes of edible food going to landfill, and the positive environmental impact that has and use those unsold items to feed local people, and you help solve food waste, food poverty and also business profitability, and that can make a big impact on so many people and of course, the planet!
+The issue of food waste and excess food within the food industry, whether in grocery stores, local restaurants, or coffee shops, is a significant concern.
+By removing the tonnes of edible food going to landfill and the positive environmental impact that has, and using those unsold items to feed local people, you help solve food waste, food poverty, and business profitability, which can make a significant impact on so many people and, of course, the planet!

-Once you arrive at the local business, you show the member of staff your order number and then swipe the app to say you've collected the Magic Bag.
-You're given the bag, and off you go, so it's normally a hassle-free experience!
+Once you arrive at the local business, show the staff member your order number and then swipe the app to say you've collected the Magic Bag.
+You're given the bag, and off you go, so it's usually a hassle-free experience!

 What's In the Magic Bag?

-This can be exciting but also a problem for people getting a bag to plan meals, because, quite simply, you can't!
-It's always going to be hit-and-miss, if I'm honest, as the businesses don't know what they'll have left over to add to the bags, and the variety of items that will be left over, and this means that you Too Good To Go user might walk away with a bag of tasty treats, maybe healthy fruits, takeaway meals, grocery staples, tasty unsold snacks, maybe a bag of their favourite foods and at really affordable prices, BUT equally you could walk away with less desirable items and not have a great experience!
+This can be exciting but also a problem for people getting a bag to plan meals because, quite simply, you can't!
+It's always going to be hit-and-miss, if I'm honest, as the businesses don't know what they'll have left over to add to the bags and the variety of items that will be left over, and this means that you Too Good To Go user might walk away with a bag of tasty treats, maybe healthy fruits, takeaway meals, grocery staples, tasty unsold snacks, maybe a bag of their favourite foods and at really affordable prices.
+Still, equally, you could walk away with less desirable items and not have a great experience!

-If you walked away with a whole bag of bread, maybe a whole bag of just lettuce or a big bag of sandwiches with this days expiry date, perhaps a pizza with the worst toppings you could imagine, would you be happy?
-I suspect not, but that's the reality, you won't know until you get the bag what you are taking home with you, and although many of the bags I've received over the years have been great, I've also had some rubbish bags that ultimately might have been a bargain price, but were not used to their maximum potential because the contents weren't something we as a family use, or might be able to use given the short shelf life of the product, which therefore isn't the good value we'd hoped for.
+If you walked away with a whole bag of bread, maybe an entire bag of just lettuce or a big bag of sandwiches with that day's expiry date, perhaps a pizza with the worst toppings you could imagine, would you be happy?
+I suspect not, but that's the reality; you won't know until you get the bag what you are taking home with you, and although many of the bags I've received over the years have been great, I've also had some rubbish bags that ultimately might have been a bargain price but were not used to their maximum potential because the contents weren't something we as a family use, or might be able to use given the short shelf life of the product, which therefore isn't the good value we'd hoped for.

 That said, every Magic Bag is different, so you might not get the best bag today, but you could get anotyer bag tomorrow and its amazing, its literally like spinning a roulette wheel, who knows what you'll end up with!